mikmik19/mikmik19.github.com/_posts/2018-05-05-getting-into-chaos-theory.md

 categories: getting-into
 text-snippet: Links that I have found useful or informative for getting started with Chaos Theory.
 ---
-Recently I had to learn about Chaos Theoryat work.
+Recently I had to learn about Chaos Theory at work.
 This is a list of links that I found particularly interesting during the learning process.

 Popular science books on the subject:
 1. [Sync: The Emerging Science of Spontaneous Order by Steven H. Strogatz](https://www.goodreads.com/book/show/354421.Sync)